198808xc/OrganSegC2F/README.md

 ## 7. Contact Information

-If you encounter any problems in using these codes, please contact Lingxi Xie (198808xc@gmail.com).
+If you encounter any problems in using these codes, please open an issue in this repository.
+You may also contact Yuyin Zhou (zhouyuyiner@gmail.com) or Lingxi Xie (198808xc@gmail.com).

 Thanks for your interest!
 Have fun!